jspada200/dna/README.md

 ## API and storage - Django

+Information on how to setup the service to spawn workers and get dailies information can be found in src/manager/README.md

 - **API Layer:** The API Layer serves as the primary gateway for all interactions with the DNA system.
 It provides a consistent, secure interface for users and external tools.
 - **Scheduling Layer:**  cron-like component that constantly checks the DB for upcoming sessions.
 When a session is due to start, it instructs the Dispatcher to spin up a worker.
 It also keeps track of currently active sessions and provides an gateway to pass context into the workers.

 ## worker - Node

+Information on how to setup the workers can be found in src/worker/README.md

 A Worker is a self-contained service instance that performs the core tasks of joining, transcribing, and note-taking for a single dailies session.